HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Customer Stories & Examples

-Lattice welcomed hundreds of new hires with personalized onboarding videos made in minutes
+Lattice welcomed hundreds of new hires with personalised onboarding videos created in minutes

 Instructional Designers, Learning & Development, Sales Enablement, HR, Compliance, Internal Communications